Kuzame/TeslaPriceScraper/README.md

 #
 # About TeslaPriceScraper

-*Note: Confirmed working as of August 2024*
+*Note: Confirmed working as of October 2024*

 Have you ever found yourself endlessly browsing the Tesla inventory, only to spot fleeting price drops that vanish before you can react?
 Have you wondered, "If only I had the time to monitor this all day, how much could I potentially save?"
 I was in the same boat, tirelessly searching for discounts.
 That's when a friend gave me a simple yet brilliant idea: **why not create a script to monitor the price for you?**